-EPCOR had requests to schedule 203 appointments to complete work requested by its customers where a customer/representative was required in 2020.
+EPCOR had requests to schedule 247 appointments to complete work requested by its customers where a customer/representative was required in 2021.
 EPCOR considers "Scheduled Appointments Met" as an important form of customer engagement as customer presence is required for all types of appointments.
-In 2020, EPCOR met 99.5% of these appointments on time, which significantly exceeds the Ontario Energy Board's mandated target of 90%.
+In 2021, EPCOR met 100% of these appointments on time, which significantly exceeds the Ontario Energy Board's mandated target of 90%.
 EPCOR expects this trend to continue into the foreseeable future.

-Telephone Calls Answered On Time
+• Telephone Calls Answered On Time

-In 2020, EPCOR received 17,921 qualified incoming calls from its customers (an average of 71 calls per business day).
-The number of qualified incoming calls answered within 30 seconds was 13,563.
-Customer service representatives answered 75.7% of eligible calls in 30 seconds or less, which exceeds the Ontario Energy Board mandated target of 65%.
-Even as 2020 call volumes increased significantly (31%) compared with the previous year due to the COVID-19 pandemic (and resulting closure of the office to the public), EPCOR was able to maintain a consistent level of customer service.
+In 2021, EPCOR received 15,863 qualified incoming calls from its customers (an average of 64 calls per business day).
+The number of qualified incoming calls answered within 30 seconds was 12,444.
+Customer service representatives answered 78.5% of eligible calls in 30 seconds or less, which exceeds the Ontario Energy Board mandated target of 65%.
 EPCOR considers "Telephone Calls" to be an important communication tool for identifying and responding to its customers' needs and preferences.
-EPCOR expects to maintain or improve the service level of this metric in 2021.
+EPCOR expects to maintain or improve the service level of this metric in 2022.